 Thursday, January 26, 2012

-Visit of the Year: Myanmar/Burma, Yangon
+Travel: Visit of the Year: Myanmar/Burma, Yangon

 This year my trip takes me to an ancient city of Cambodia, as a guest of His Excellency Roland Eng for a week of Royal visit to his homeland followed by a detour visit to sleepy fishing village of Ngwe Saung by the Bay of Bengal in Myanmar.

-Another week in Yangon (Rangoon), the cosmopolitan city and gateway to Myanmar.
-Always green with lush tropical trees, shady parks and beautiful lakes, Yangon is known as the “Garden City of the East”.
+Another week in Yangon (Rangoon), this city is the gateway to Myanmar.
+The century-old buildings are maintaining the heritage landscape in the midst of the city's cosmopolitan life that is rapidly growing.
+Always green with lush tropical trees, shady parks and beautiful lakes, Yangon is known as the Garden City of the East.
 Besides visiting the magnificent Shwedagon Pagoda here are a few of my own personal favorites.

 A vendor at the bay